dotnet/diagnostics/documentation/dotnet-monitor.md

             mountPath: /tmp
 ```

-Unlike other target environments, this configuration does not make available the the diagnostics endpoint on your host network.
+Unlike other target environments, this configuration does not make available the diagnostics endpoint on your host network.
 You will need to port forward traffic from your host to your target cluster.

-To do this, let us get the name of this desired pod we wish to forward traffic to using the `kubectl` command.
+To do this, let us get the name of the pod we wish to forward traffic to using the `kubectl` command.

 ```bash
 $ kubectl get pod -l app=dotnet-hello-world